zenustech/zeno/docs/FAQ.md

 ### A

 Are you using Windows?
 Then you must install the **CUDA Visual Studio integration** first.
-And you cannot use MinGW.
+Also you **cannot use MinGW or Clang**, since CUDA sucks MSVC.

 ### Q